 Upper Cervical Chiropractic Care is for Vertigo Sufferers

-Many vertigo sufferers have one thing in common – at some point, they had an injury to the head and/or neck (even seemingly mild) that caused the uppermost vertebra in the neck to misalign.
+Many vertigo sufferers have one thing in common – they had an injury to the head or neck.
+This caused the uppermost vertebra in the neck to misalign.
 The atlas vertebra is the keystone of the spine, sitting just beneath the base of the skull supporting the weight of the head and protecting the brainstem.
 Both the inner ear and the central nervous system can be influenced by a misalignment of the upper cervical spine.
 This is due to the proximity of the atlas to the inner ear and the fact that it houses the brainstem where the origin of the vestibulocochlear nerve (the nerve that carries balance signals between the inner ear and brain) lies.

-Upper cervical chiropractors are in the ideal position to offer a solution to vertigo sufferers, and many have been seeing promising results.
-Because of our narrow focus on the upper cervical region of the spine, upper cervical chiropractors are able to construct precise corrections that restore normal atlas alignment without the need for a forceful neck adjustment.
-By realigning the atlas, the inner ear can drain properly and normal neurological communication can be restored between the inner ear and brain.
+Upper cervical chiropractors are in the ideal position to offer a solution to vertigo sufferers.
+In addition, many have been seeing promising results.
+Because of our narrow focus on the upper cervical spine, upper cervical chiropractors are able to construct precise corrections that restore normal atlas alignment.
+By realigning the atlas, the inner ear can drain properly.
+Also, normal neurological communication can be restored between the inner ear and brain.
 Once this system is working normally again, vertigo symptoms can reduce and even eventually disappear completely.

 If you are suffering from vertigo, whether caused by the conditions discussed above or otherwise, relief is possible.
 Research studies have shown promising results with upper cervical chiropractic care.
 To learn more, setting up a consultation with an upper cervical chiropractor in your area is simple.
-This will allow you to better understand your condition, discuss options for care, and know if upper cervical care is the natural solution you’ve been hoping for.
+This will allow you to better understand your condition and know if upper cervical care is the solution for you.